-You may borrow money from your account by taking a plan loan.
-The maximum loan balance may not exceed the lesser of: one half your account balance or $50,000.
+Not technically a distribution (a distribution is a permanent removal of funds), a loan allows you to borrow money from your account.
+The maximum loan amount may not exceed the lesser of: one half your account balance or $50,000.

 The interest rate will be determined when you apply for your loan.
 You pay back both the principal and interest to your account.
 You also pay a loan origination fee.